sweetgreen/sg-node-logger/README.md

             logGroupName: '/HelloWorldService/Production',

-            // Optional: auto assigned from package.json if empty
-            applicationName: 'hello-world-service',

-            // Optional: used when accessKeyId and secretAccessKey are
+            // Optional: both access and secret must be passed, otherwise
+            // it throws an error.
-            // available.
-Otherwise, uses the '~/.aws/credentials' file.
+            // Make sure both are empty/undefined to use the '~/.aws/credentials' file.
             accessKeyId: '<aws-access-key-id>',
             secretAccessKey: '<aws-secret-access-key>',